 Robustness of review is crucial Should be NED oversight of certain complaints Prof. Brendan Stone noted that it is critical the Board and Committees are continually alert and vigilant to avoid complacency.
 QAC22/04/306 Annual Work Plan Committee received the Work Plan for information.
-For future agendas: The Sheffield Teaching Hospital CQC Report mentions several ACTION Mental Health issues.
-The Chair asked for a summary of how that SB STH CQC Report impacts on quality issues for SHSC.
-The Chair requested that in the near future Salli Midgley provides an ACTION overarching self-assessment of how the quality of care has improved.
-SM It will inform agendas going forward.
-Alert, Assure & Advise: Significant issues to report to the Board of Directors Alert: Top three risks in IPQR - Achieving flow in the Acute Adult Inpatient wards; CPA Annual Review completion (South Recovery Team); waiting times in EWS, SPA, and allocation of the permanent care coordinator in Recovery Waiting list recovery plans for EWS/SPA did not provide assurance.
-Risk around data concerns impeding progress with Supervision and waiting lists Assure: Effective process for the review of Acute and intensive support for people with Learning Disability and Autism Improvements and good performance coming through in the IPQR: -Older Adults - continued reduction in length of stay -Rehabilitation and Specialist Services - Supervision rates improved -Inpatient wards - continued work to reduce restrictive practice -IAPT Recovery Rates -72 Hour Follow Up KPI - improved narrative, oversight, and learning Advise: Compliance with new Supervision standard: number of supervisions has improved from previous schemes but variable across the Trust.
-Need to be aware of how this is improving and what improvement is Need to be aware of how this is improving and what improvement is expected over time.
-Back to Good Programme continues to progress, risks around Supervision and Mandatony Training, looking to do more on the Supervision and Mandatory Training, looking to do more on the Quality Assurance of completed actions Improvements in the Specialist Psychotherapist Service waiting times preserve has led to place for more Service User engagement: times process has led to plans for more Service User engagement:
+For future agendas: The Sheffield Teaching Hospital CQC Report mentions several Mental Health issues.
+The Chair asked for a summary of how that STH CQC Report impacts on quality issues for SHSC.
+ACTION SB The Chair requested that in the near future Salli Midgley provides an overarching self-assessment of how the quality of care has improved.
+It will inform agendas going forward.
+ACTION SM Alert, Assure & Advise: Significant issues to report to the Board of Directors Alert: Top three risks in IPQR - Achieving flow in the Acute Adult Inpatient wards; CPA Annual Review completion (South Recovery Team); waiting times in EWS, SPA, and allocation of the permanent care coordinator in Recovery Waiting list recovery plans for EWS/SPA did not provide assurance.
+Risk around data concerns impeding progress with Supervision and waiting lists Assure: Effective process for the review of Acute and intensive support for people with Learning Disability and Autism Improvements and good performance coming through in the IPQR: Older Adults - continued reduction in length of stay Rehabilitation and Specialist Services - Supervision rates improved Inpatient wards - continued work to reduce restrictive practice IAPT Recovery Rates To Hour Follow Up KPI - improved narrative, oversight, and learning Advise: Compliance with new Supervision standard: number of supervisions has improved from previous schemes but variable across the Trust.
+Need to be aware of how this is improving and what improvement is expected over time.
+Back to Good Programme continues to progress, risks around Supervision and Mandatory Training, looking to do more on the Quality Assurance of completed actions Improvements in the Specialist Psychotherapist Service waiting times process has led to plans for more Service User engagement:

 a good model for other services.

-Trust produced plans for CQUINs.
-Committee requested more challenging targets Flow paper received - acknowledged complexity, assured there is a good grasp of issues, awaiting outcomes and recommendations.
-Paper to be taken to Board.
-Trust is an early adopter of the Patient and Carer Race Equality Framework (PCREF) and this work shows great promise.
-Ockenden Report discussed and implications for us (paper coming to QAC in June) Note: The Least Restrictive Practice Report is available to read and was circulated for information.
-Changes in level of assurance - Board Assurance Framework No changes reported.
-Not reviewed formally this month. • Meeting Effectiveness The Chair told the Committee that there was a lot discussed in this meeting to be worked on, but also a lot to be proud of.
+- Trust produced plans for CQUINs.
+Committee requested more challenging targets - Flow paper received acknowledged complexity, assured there is a good grasp of issues, awaiting outcomes and recommendations.
+Paper to be taken to Board. - Trust is an early adopter of the Patient and Carer Race Equality Framework (PCREF) and this work shows great promise. - Ockenden Report discussed and implications for us (paper coming to QAC in June)

+Note: The Least Restrictive Practice Report is available to read and was circulated for information.

+• Changes in level of assurance - Board Assurance Framework No changes reported.
+Not reviewed formally this month.

+Meeting Effectiveness

+The Chair told the Committee that there was a lot discussed in this meeting to be worked on, but also a lot to be proud of.

 Comments were invited in the Chat Box.
 The Committee were asked to consider how the Trust's Values are modelled within the meeting conduct.

 Date and time of the next meeting: Wednesday 11 May 2022, 10am to 12:30pm Format: MS Teams